 5. My first, and only, exposure to porn was a fat failure.
 I’ll never try again, which means definitely no Fifty Shades.

 It was the summer after my first year at UW.
 Me and my bestie traveled to Spokane to visit two of our best guy friends.
 It’d been revealed at the end of spring term that we’d never seen porn and they felt it was their duty to expose us to this life-changing media. (their words – not mine) Well, we didn’t care one way or the other, but it became the thing that our whole trip centered around.
 The boys had done research at numerous adult video shops and selected an award-winning (Yes!
-An Award!) video.
-They rented it, we ate dinner and they popped in the vid.
+An award!) video.
+They rented it, we ate dinner and they popped in the VCR.

 My bestie and I giggled our way through the opening scene.
 A woman’s television was broken.
 Oh no!
 She called a repair guy and he came over, tight shirt, tight pants and toolbelt.
 Well, while he was trying to repair the t.v., the woman unbuttoned her shirt, rubbed her boob, rubbed the other boob and then the movie faded out to nothing.
 We were in hysterics, laughing and rolling on the floor.
 THIS was the magical world we’d missed out on?
 Really?